-Please make your marks like this: X
+Please make your marks like this:

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE:

-FOR EACH OF THE NOMINEES IN PROPOSAL 1 AND FOR PROPOSAL 2.

-BOARD OF DIRECTORS RECOMMEND PROPOSAL YOUR VOTE The election of two Class II directors, Sarah Bhagat and Reinaldo Diaz, each to serve for a three-year term expiring at the 2025 annual meeting of stockholders.
-WITHHOLD FOR 1.01 Sarah Bhagat FOR \Box 1.02 Reinaldo Diaz FOR FOR ABSTAIN FOR The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.

-Note: The proxies are authorized to vote, in their discretion, upon such other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.

-You must register to attend the meeting online and/or participate at www.proxydocs.com/INZY

-Authorized Signatures - Must be completed for your instructions to be executed.

-Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should sign.
-Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
+HE BOARD OF DIRECTORS RECOMMENDS FOR EACH OF THE NOMINEES IN PRO PROPOSAL 2.
+PROPOSAL YOUR VOTE BOARD DIRECT RECOMM The election of three Class I directors, Axel each to serve for a three-year term expiring 1.1 Axel Bolte EOR WITHHOLD FOI 1.2 Robert Hopfner FOI 1.3 Edward Mathers FOI The ratification of the appointment of Ernst accounting firm for the fiscal year ending De ndependent registered public FOR AGAINST ABSTAIN FOF Note: The proxies are authorized to vote, in properly come before the Annual Meeting o You must register in advance pri www.proxydocs.com/INZY in ord the meeting.
+Authorized Signatures - Must be complete ed for your instructions to be executed Please sign exactly as your name(s) appea should include title and authority.
+Corpor Form. rs on your account.
+If h eld in joint tenancy, all persons shou

-Signature (and Title if applicable)

-Date

-Signature (if held jointly)

-Date